 Alfalfa is the historical and social intersection of the Casco Antiguo.
 It is full of traditional bars, modern boutiques, and street life, centered on the Plaza de la Alfalfa itself.

 Historically, Alfalfa was famous for its Sunday morning pet and bird market.
-For food and nightlife, iconic spots like Bar Alfalfa, Garlochi (famous for its "Blood of Christ" cocktail), and the Espacio Derivado art gallery are really worth to visit.
+For food and nightlife, iconic spots like Bar Alfalfa, Garlochi (famous for its "Blood of Christ" cocktail), and the Espacio Derivado art gallery are really worth visiting.

-Rents in Alfalfa are premium, between €13.90 and €14.20 per square meter, or around €368 per month.
+Rents in Alfalfa are premium, ranging from €13.90 to €14.20 per square meter, or around €368 per month.
 Prices vary significantly based on how renovated a property is, since many historic buildings have yet to be modernized.
 But it's still slightly more affordable than Santa Cruz.

 Pros